arkeodev/scraper/README.md

 1. **Run the Streamlit application**:
     ```bash
-    streamlit run streamlit_app.py
+    streamlit run main.py
     ```

 2. **Input URL**:
     - Enter the URL of the website you want to scrape in the provided input field.
     - Click the button to start the scraping process.

-The application will show status messages to inform you about the progress.
+3. **Select the Website Language**:
+    - Choose the appropriate language to ensure the correct embedding model is used.

-3. **Ask Questions**:
+4. **Ask Questions**:
-    - After scraping, enter your question in the input field provided.
+    - After scraping, enter your question in the input field.
-    - The application will retrieve relevant information from the vector database and provide an answer.
+    - The application retrieves relevant information, creates a context, sends the question and context to the LLM, and provides an answer.

+## Python Packages
+This project primarily uses the following Python packages:
+- **Streamlit**: For creating the web application.
+- **Playwright**: For automated web scraping.
+- **llama-index**: For the RAG implementation, handling vector indexing and retrieval.

 ## Contributing
 We welcome contributions to the Scraper Project!
 To contribute, follow these steps: